aal89/laravel-docker/README.md

 # laravel-docker 🐳

 Generic docker image for Laravel applications with minimal footprint and support for cronjobs.
-Inspired by: https://github.com/lorisleiva/laravel-docker.

 ### Usage